 Up to ten pages of additional supporting documentation such as articles, publications, reports, book excerpts and multimedia materials that provide relevant support to the nomination may be submitted, but are not required.
-These materials can be submitted by email to the U.S. Water Prize Secretariat or by mail.
+These materials can be submitted by email or by mail.

 Expectations of Winners:

-The U.S. Water Alliance will choose up to five winners to receive a 2012 U.S. Water Prize.
+The U.S. Water Alliance will choose three winners to receive a 2016 U.S. Water Prize.
 The following are expectations of these winners:

 - Actively promote the U.S. Water Prize ceremony and program via e-newsletter, press releases, and/or printed media.